0xFurio/writeups/hackthebox/jerry/Jerry.md

 ## Manager App

-The first thing that catches my eye in this Manager App is the section to upload a file
+The first thing that catches my eye in this Manager App is the section to upload a file.

 ![Untitled](POC/upload.png)